Returned from Duty

 Mobilized on 5 February 1917 as Sapper (Carpenter and Joiner, Superior)

-On 23 February 1917, he is transferred to 487th East Anglican Field Company, Royal Engineers
+On 23 February 1917, he was transferred to the 487th East Anglican Field Company, Royal Engineers

-On 5 November 1917, he is transferred again to 492nd Field Company, Royal Engineers with a promotion to a/Cpl
+On 5 November 1917, he was transferred again to 492nd Field Company, Royal Engineers with a promotion to a/Cpl

 OC Unit - As of 9 November 1918, he is Attd to No 2 Hospital